Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 Its usage is pretty straight forward, import SnapBackZoom component from `react-native-zoom-toolkit` and wrap a component of your choice with it.

 ::: danger Caution
-Do not use `position: "absolute"` directly in the wrapped component by `SnapbackZoom` as it messes up with pinch gesture's measurement, wrap `SnapBackZoom` within a absolute positioned view if you need so.
+Do not use `position: "absolute"` in the wrapped component by `SnapbackZoom` as it messes up with pinch gesture's measurement, wrap `SnapBackZoom` within a absolute positioned view if you need so.
 :::

 ```jsx